-In their practice, the attorneys at Steinger, Iscoe, and Greene are committed to fighting against injustice and systemic disparities.
+In their practice, the attorneys at Steinger, Greene, and Feiner are committed to fighting against injustice and systemic disparities.
 “At present, the Hispanic community is under-represented in the field of law.
-We’re launching the Steinger, Iscoe & Greene Hispanic Heritage Law Student Scholarship in order to help change that,” says Steinger, Iscoe, and Greene founding partner, Michael Steinger.
+We’re launching the Steinger, Greene & Feiner Hispanic Heritage Law Student Scholarship in order to help change that,” says Steinger, Greene, and Feiner founding partner, Michael Steinger.
 Possessing close to two decades of service to the south Florida community and witnessing how the landscape has changed, the firm put forward this scholarship to make it possible to assist a deserving student in reaching their dreams and impacting the country in a positive way.

 First generation American scholarship winner, Mario Paredes understands “…the important role that law plays in the fight for social justice.”
 Though, he also acknowledges, “…there is no easy way to approach immigration on a national scale.”
 In his essay, Paredes, whose parents both hail from Guatemala, explains the “…common, yet deeply mistaken narrative of immigration in the United States…” is in stark contrast to policies surrounding the H-2A and H – 1B Guest worker visa programs in place to manage the labor shortfalls throughout the nation.
 Paredes believes these programs to be helpful, but recognizes the harm when no investment is made in the workers and they are used simply as a means of expendable labor.